magomimmo/modern-cljs/doc/tutorial-14.md

 Calculator, we have broken the first principle of the progressive enhancement strategy, which dictates:

-> Start to develop the front-end by ignoring JavaScript for a while.
+> Start to develop the front-end by ignoring the JavaScript existance
+> for a while.

 We have the same language on both sides.
 It should not be a PITA to go from one side to the other and viceversa.
 Just be prepared to pay a